-The international standard, IEC 60446 (International Electro-technical Commission, an organization that prepares and publishes electrical and electronics technologies) defines the colour codes as below:
+The international standard, IEC 60446 (International Electro-technical Commission, an organization that prepares and publishes electrical and electronics technologies) defines the color codes as below:

-IEC colour code for a three-phase AC system,
+IEC color code for a three-phase AC system,

-The preferred wiring colour codes for a three phase four wire system is as follows:
+The preferred wiring color codes for a three phase four wire system is as follows:

 - Phase – 1: Brown